Feed Your Brain Application Instructions

 About Feed Your Brain

-Since 2001, School’s Out Washington has worked in partnership with the Children’s Alliance, Discuren Charitable Foundation, and since 2010 Page Ahead, to address summer learning loss and summertime hunger through the Feed Your Brain project, which provides grants and training to schools, community-based organizations and/or tribes running summer programs in rural areas of Washington State.
+Since 2001, School’s Out Washington has worked in partnership with the Discuren Charitable Foundation, and since 2010 Page Ahead, to address summer learning loss and summertime hunger through the Feed Your Brain project, which provides grants and training to schools, community-based organizations and/or tribes running summer programs in rural areas of Washington State.
 The overarching goal of Feed Your Brain is to increase the number of children who participate in academic and enrichment activities and receive at least two nutritious meals through the federally subsidized Summer Feeding Service Program.

-- Proposals must be submitted by March 27, 2017.
+- Proposals must be submitted by 11:59 PM on March 29, 2019.

 Instructions for completing online grant application

 - Download, complete, and save the Narrative Questions form here (.pdf link) BEFORE completing your online application.
 You will need a pdf reader such as Adobe Acrobat Reader to view and complete this form.
 If you do not have a pdf reader, you can download a free copy of Adobe Acrobat Reader here.

 - Responses to narrative questions must be typed in the provided Narrative Questionnaire form, saved as YOURORGANIZATION_FYB_2019-2021_Narrative, and uploaded to the online grant application.

 - Once you have completed the narrative questions, you can begin the Online Grant Application.
 You must upload your completed Narrative Questionnaire to the grant application before submitting your application.

 - If you need technical assistance for submitting applications or cannot submit online, contact Benjamin Baird of School’s Out Washington, 509-768-4010 or firstname.lastname@example.org.

 - All proposals must be submitted by 11:59 PM on March 29, 2019.
 Proposals may not be faxed nor emailed.